 Money market instruments may comprise up to 49 % of the fund assets.
+397 days or less prior to the end of the term of the investment fund, the fund may purchase money market instruments as permitted by law.

 Securities and money market instruments